Accessible Forms 101

 - The tooltip is keyboard accessible - i.e. a user can trigger the appearance of the tooltip text by focusing the item with the keyboard instead of hovering with the mouse

-- Your screen reader users can easily access the same information, e.g. you could position some text off-screen using CSS and set the aria-describedby attribute as per Step 2 above.
+- Your screen reader users can readily access the same information, e.g. you could position some text off-screen using CSS and set the aria-describedby attribute as per Step 2 above.

-Now you have the basics in place, check out Handling Validation Errors in Forms, which will give you some tips on how to handle failed input validation and errors.
+Now you have the basics in place, check out Handling Validation Errors in Forms, which will give you some tips on how to handle invalid inputs and errors.
 Keep an eye out for more advanced Form topics on Up Your A11y coming soon, and in the meantime, check out the further reading suggestions below.